allenai/scruples/docs/annotation-guidelines.md

-If the post type is explicitly stated in the post title, then mark `post_type` as the stated post type, mark `implied` as `false`, and `spam` as `false`, unless the post type is clearly misrepresented by the author.
+If the post type is explicitly stated in the post title, then mark `post_type` as the stated post type, mark `implied` as `false`, and `spam` as `false`, unless the post type is `META` in which case mark spam as `true`.
+Additionally, if the post type is explicitly stated but clearly wrong (such as using AITA for a WIBTA post), then use the true post type rather than the stated one.

 If the post type is not explicitly stated in the post title, but otherwise clear from the post, mark the appropriate post type, mark